Stremio/stremio-static-addon-example/README.md

 $ now
 ```

-- Now will typically print a message similar to:
+- `now.sh` will typically print a message similar to:

 ```
 > https://stremio-static-addon-example-ijshgdlgoe.now.sh [in clipboard] [3s]